wpdiscussionboard/wp-discussion-board/readme.txt

 2. Example topic with replies (includes some Pro features)

 == Changelog ==

+= 2.4, May 13 2021 =
+* Major update, please test before upgrading
+* Updated: Refactor admin code to be cleaner and easier to extend
+* Added: Free license registration form

 = 2.3.18, May 6 2021 =
 * Updated: Updated the POT translation files to include new strings